-(a) The Attorney General is responsible for enforcing the criminal provisions of this title with respect to state agencies, lobbyists and state elections.
-The district attorney of any county in which a violation occurs has concurrent powers and responsibilities with the Attorney General.

-(c) Whether or not a violation is inadvertent, negligent or deliberate, and the presence or absence of good faith shall be considered in applying the remedies and sanctions of this title.
+- (a) The Attorney General is responsible for enforcing the criminal provisions of this title with respect to state agencies, lobbyists and state elections.
+The district attorney of any county in which a violation occurs has concurrent powers and responsibilities with the Attorney General. - (b) The civil prosecutor is primarily responsible for enforcement of the civil penalties and remedies of this title.
+The civil prosecutor is the Commission with respect to the state or any state agency, except itself.
+The Attorney General is the civil prosecutor with respect to the Commission.
+The district attorneys are the civil prosecutors with respect to any other agency.
+The civil prosecutor may bring any civil action under this title which could be brought by a voter or resident of the jurisdiction.
+Upon written authorization from a district attorney, Commission may bring any civil action under this title which could be brought by a voter or resident of the jurisdiction.
+Under such circumstances, Section 91007 shall not apply to the Commission. - (c) Whether or not a violation is inadvertent, negligent or deliberate, and the presence or absence of good faith shall be considered in applying the remedies and sanctions of this title.